What is hormone therapy?

-Hormone therapy is a form of systemic therapy that works to add, block, or remove hormones from the body to slow or stop the growth of cancer cells.
-At Cancer Treatment Centers of America (CTCA) we use hormone therapy to fight various forms of cancer, alongside integrative oncology services to combat side effects.
+Hormone therapy is a form of systemic therapy that works to add, block or remove hormones from the body to slow or stop the growth of cancer cells.
+At Cancer Treatment Centers of America® (CTCA), we use hormone therapy to fight various forms of cancer.

-Many types of cancer require hormones for growth.
-Hormone therapy can be used to prevent cancer cells from getting the hormones they need to grow.
-We may use hormone therapy in combination with other cancer treatments, such as chemotherapy and radiation therapy.
+Hormone therapy usually involves taking medications that prevent cancer cells from getting the hormones they need to grow.
+In some cases, your doctor may surgically remove the gland responsible for hormone production.
+Our physicians may use hormone therapy in combination with other cancer treatments, such as chemotherapy and radiation therapy.

-We understand there are many factors that may influence your treatment choices, such as your desire to have children.
+Patients are at the center of treatment decisions at CTCA.
+We understand there are many factors that may influence the treatment option you choose, such as your desire to have children.
 We will listen to you and work as a team to develop a treatment plan that seeks to meet your individual needs.

 Some hormone therapies can cause a range of side effects, depending on the type of cancer involved.
-For example, breast cancer patients may experience hot flashes, vaginal dryness, decreased sex drive, and mood changes.
+For example, breast cancer patients may experience hot flashes; vaginal discharge, dryness and irritation; decreased sex drive; and mood changes.
 Prostate cancer patients may experience reduced ability to achieve an erection or orgasm.
-Other therapies may also cause joint and muscle pain, and an increased risk of bone thinning.
+Aromatase inhibitors also may cause joint and muscle pain, and an increased risk of bone thinning (osteoporosis).

-Throughout your treatment, we will provide integrative oncology services to help combat these side effects.
-Naturopathic medicine, nutrition therapy, mind-body medicine, and spiritual support can help reduce side effects and improve your overall quality of life.
+Throughout your treatment, we will provide supportive care services to help combat these side effects.
+Naturopathic medicine, nutrition therapy, mind-body medicine and spiritual support can help reduce side effects, as well as improve your overall quality of life.